American artist Rachel Tribble’s award winning dream-like paintings are recognized for their meditative quality as experiments in color and light.

-Leaving the world of design, she moved into the alternative venues of rock nightclubs and the rise of techno.
-She produced visual and sound environments, performance art and multimedia installations that focused on esoteric, social and environmental issues.
+Leaving the world of design behind she moved into the alternative venues of rock nightclubs and the rise of techno.
+She produced visual and sound environments, performance art and multi-media installations that focused on the esoteric, social, and environmental issues.